 Over the past decade, physicians and scientists have worked diligently to find ways to combat the various physiological and behavioral risk factors and the genetic alterations associated with cardiovascular disease.

 The Ray C. Fish Award for Scientific Achievement is presented at the award luncheon each year in The Ansary Atrium overlooking the heart of the Texas Medical Center.
 The Ray C. Fish Foundation helped make Texas Heart Institute a reality and was established by its founder so that others might be encouraged to broaden man’s self-knowledge and to keep the American dream alive.
-The award is Texas Heart Institute’s highest professional award given in honor of this extraordinary man each year.
+The award is Texas Heart Institute’s highest professional award given in honor of this extraordinary individual each year.

 This annual tradition, now in its eighteenth year, is a one-day symposium filled with feature lectures and discussions by distinguished faculty who provide current information on the status and future directions of cardiovascular medicine and surgery.

 The faculty highlight the most recent progress in the diagnosis and treatment of cardiovascular disease, as well as new and emerging therapeutic modalities.